h0n3yb/h0n3yb.github.io/_posts/2025-01-08-build-your-first-multi-tool-voice-agent-in-one-day.md

 5. Test retrieval with sample queries.
 Run some practice searches to make sure your agent can find what it needs.

+**NOTE**: You'll use embeddings if you're rolling your own workflow.
+If you're doing everything in ElevenLabs, you can skip this step and use the Knowledge Base section in your Agent configuration.

 <img src="/assets/images/Vector Database Configuration - visual selection.png" alt="Alt text" width="600"/>

 ### Calendar Integration